prashant-977/NLPRegisterClassification/fasttext.md

 ```bash
  ./fasttext predict model_core.bin -
  ```
- Tried a few labels from the devset
+ Tried a few labels from the devset data

 ## This is how we do autotune validation:
 ```bash